 - 3.1.1.
-The Committee recommends that the board of directors annually accounts for - the skills it must have to best perform its tasks. - the composition of the board of directors, and - the special skills of each member.
+The Committee recommends that the board of directors annually accounts for - the skills it must have to best perform its tasks, - the composition of the board of directors, and - the special skills of each member.

-In 2016, the Board of Directors updated its competency profile and assessed its collective and individual competencies against the updated profile.
+In 2017, the Board of Directors updated its competency profile and assessed its collective and individual competencies against the updated profile.
 The competency profile for the Board of Directors as a whole is available on danskebank.com.
-A description of the special competencies of each member is published in the Annual Report and is available on danskebank.com.